Contecto/.github/profile/README.md

-## Important repositories are hidden from public
+## All repositories are hidden from public
  Ask member permission to get read/write acces